MustaphaBounoua/minde/README.md

 │   │    ├──helper.py       # helper functions
 │   │    ├──run_minde.py    # script MINDE on several tasks
-│   │    └──job.sh          # A shell job to run MINDE on several gpus on several tasks │   └── libs               # SOI models
+│   │    └──job.sh          # A shell job to run MINDE on several gpus on several tasks │   └── libs
-│       ├──soi.py          # The main minde model class
+│       ├──minde.py          # The main minde model class
 │       ├──SDE.py          # The noising process which permits the learn the score functions │       ├──info_measures.py # The set of functions to compute mutual information │       ├──importance.py   # Required function to implement importance sampling scheme.